Murilo47/Deep-Learning-for-Physicists/README.md

 # Deep-Learning-for-Physicists

-Course of Deep Learning for Physicists  taken during my exchage program in Germany under Dr. Kosmas Kepesidis.
-Explored physics-AI intersection, covering basics, neural network structures, and uncertainties.
-Emphasis on interpretability and optimizing functions for insights into AI-physical world dynamics.
+Course of Deep Learning for Physicists taken during my exchage program in Germany, taught by Dr. Kosmas Kepesidis.
+It is a comprehensive course at the intersection of physics and artificial intelligence.
+It covers foundational basics such as data analysis, neural network building blocks, and optimization.
+The course then explores various deep neural network architectures, including fully connected networks and graph structures.
+An emphasis is placed on interpretability, uncertainties, and optimizing objective functions for deeper insights into the relationship between AI models and the physical world.